AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/09-UserInteractionWebApp.md

     ![](images/09AdminProcessing/image0020-reviewappinsights.png)

-    Initially, I had the `Endpoint=...` in the connection string.
-It logged an exception for not wanting that Endpoint.
-I updated it but broke my keyvault and this error shown above was the result.
-Once I fixed all that, everything was working as expected.

 ## Task 4 - Update Cosmos DB to confirm the plate data

 Here you need to get to the page and then post the updated text to Cosmos, along with the ability to mark the plate as NOT exported but Confirmed so that it will be exported to the finalized files.

 1. Create and use a cosmos helper

     You already have similar code.
-Go back to the function app and grab the cosmos helper class and the LicensePlateDataDocument class and paste them into your web solution in a folder called `Helpers`:
+Go back to the function app and grab the cosmos helper class and the `LicensePlateDataDocument` class and paste them into your web solution in a folder called `Helpers`:

     ![](images/09AdminProcessing/image0021-cosmoshelper.png)